LasariiaL/DataVizByLaura/CritiqueDesignRedesign.md

 #### To make this graph more appealing to the art industry audience, consider adding more creativity and using vibrant colors.

 ##  A visual exploration of creative contributors
+The following four charts represent a process of experimentation with various chart types.
+In my quest to make the data more comprehensible, I explored approximately 12 different chart options before narrowing them down to four that I believed were the most understandable.
+Subsequently, I conducted a survey involving three participants: a Ph.D. student, a 60-year-old adult, and a 26-year-old marketing student.
+Among the chart types tested, the line chart emerged as the most confusing.
+The Ph.D. student noted that it had a dense cluster of lines at the bottom, making it difficult to discern the data points.
+Moving on, we explored bar charts and donut charts, which were deemed visually more appealing.
+However, they still lacked the necessary level of detail, prompting questions from the 60-year-old participant.
+The stacked bar chart, on the other hand, stood out as the clearest and most comprehensible data visualization option.
+It received positive feedback from all three participants.
+Notably, the marketing student recommended toning down the vibrancy of colors for improved readability.